 For serious violations, patrons may be asked to leave immediately.
 Anyone who does not leave after being told to do so, will be considered a trespasser and will be treated accordingly.
 This may include asking the Vermilion Police Department to intervene, if necessary.
 Habitual abusers of library rules may be banned from the premises for a period determined by the director.
 A minor (anyone under 18 years of age) who creates chronic problems may be required to bring a responsible adult, who will remain with him or her in the library.
 Additional polices specific to

 children are addressed in the Ritter Public Library youth safety policy.

-The library will post a notice, under the auspices of O.R.C.
-Section 2923.1212, in a prominent location which informs the users and invitees of the library that O.R.C.
-2923.126 prohibits concealed weapons.
+The Library will post a notice, as required by the Ohio Revised Code, in a prominent location which informs the users and invitees of the Library that the Library prohibits deadly weapons or dangerous ordnance.
 That notice shall state:

-The Board of Trustees of Ritter Public Library have enacted by resolution a prohibition on the carrying of concealed weapons upon the premises owned, leased or otherwise occupied by the library unless otherwise authorized by law, pursuant to Ohio Revised Code Section 2913.126.
-No person shall knowingly possess, have under the person’s control or attempt to convey a deadly weapon or dangerous ordnance onto these premises.
+NOTICE: Unless otherwise authorized by law, pursuant to the Ohio Revised Code, no person shall knowingly possess, have under the person’s control, convey, or attempt to convey a deadly weapon or dangerous ordnance onto these premises.

 Adopted by the Ritter Public Library Board of Trustees

 June 11, 2019